bhklab/SignatureSets/README.md

 └── 📄 README.md                    # Repository overview and documentation
 ```

-### 🧬 Signature Association Types
+### IO Signature Association Types

-In total, 55 Immuno-Oncology (IO) gene signatures have been curated in the SignatureSets package.
-These signatures were extracted from the literature and manually annotated using [GENCODE version 40](https://pubmed.ncbi.nlm.nih.gov/36420896/), with HUGO Gene Symbols as the primary identifiers linked to Entrez Gene IDs and Ensembl Gene IDs.
-The signatures are categorized based on their association with IO therapy outcomes:
+The 55 IO signatures are categorized by their association with response to immuno-oncology therapy:

-- 65% (36 signatures): Associated with sensitivity to IO therapy, indicating potential positive responses such as immune activation or enhanced checkpoint inhibitor efficacy.
+- 36 signatures (65%): Associated with sensitivity to IO therapy, indicating potential positive responses such as immune activation or enhanced checkpoint inhibitor efficacy.

-- 35% (19 signatures): Associated with resistance to IO therapy, highlighting mechanisms like immune evasion, suppressive tumor microenvironments, or other resistance pathways.
+- 19 signatures (35%): Associated with resistance to IO therapy, highlighting mechanisms like immune evasion, suppressive tumor microenvironments, or other resistance pathways.

-## 📊 Methods for Computing IO Signature Scores
+## Methods for Computing Signature Scores

 Signature scores are computed using standardized methods tailored to the characteristics of each signature, as described in their original publications.